HL7NZ/northernRegion/README.md

 ValueSets and CodeSystems defined by this IG are placed in the /fsh/definitional folder.

 #### Examples
-Located in the /fsh/examples folder
+Located in the /fsh/examples folder.

 ### Update Logical Models